haiszhu/poincare-vie/README.md

 # poincare-vie
 A Product Integration Tool for Volume Integral Equation in Matlab

 This project is in a very early state.
-It contains functions from BIE2D available at: https://github.com/ahbarnett/BIE2D, and smooth-surface available at: https://github.com/fastalgorithms/smooth-surface
+It contains functions from BIE2D available at: https://github.com/ahbarnett/BIE2D, smooth-surface available at: https://github.com/fastalgorithms/smooth-surface, and fmmlib2d available at: https://github.com/zgimbutas/fmmlib2d

 ## References